-As editor of Clinical Rehabilitation, I see a small stream of studies that attempt to predict who will benefit from a rehabilitation intervention.
-Terms used include ‘responder analysis’, which assumes that a person who ‘responds’ can be identified and then their characteristics used to select patients for treatment.
-Separately managers and commissioners want selection criteria, to choose patients who will benefit or to exclude people who will not benefit.
-Last, teams are always looking for people ‘ready for’ or ‘suitable for’ rehabilitation.
+Can you predict who will benefit from rehabilitation?
+When I was the editor of Clinical Rehabilitation, I saw a steady stream of studies that attempted to predict who would benefit from a rehabilitation intervention.
+One term commonly used was responder analysis, which assumes that a person who responds (to rehabilitation) can be identified and then their characteristics used to select patients for treatment.
+Separately, managers and commissioners want selection criteria, to choose patients who will benefit or to exclude people who will not benefit.
+Rehabilitation teams always look for people ready for or suitable for rehabilitation.
 These ideas all assume that a patient’s chances of benefiting can be estimated, and indeed categorised (good prospect or poor prospect).
 Is this true?
 Is it even likely that it can ever be true?
+I will explore these questions.

-Involvement in rehabilitation leads to better outcomes for patients with a disability.
+A disabled patient who is involved with a rehabilitation team will have a better outcome.
 This statement is supported by much evidence, and applies widely (see here).
 The question this post considers is, “Are there any criteria that can be used to predict who will benefit from rehabilitation?”
 An alternative question might be, “Are there any criteria that predict who will not benefit from rehabilitation?”

-Within rehabilitation, there are also specific interventions that lead to benefits, in some more restricted area such as degree of spasticity (e.g. botulinum toxin) or arm function after stroke (e.g. constraint induced movement therapy).
-A similar, if more restricted question arises, “Are there any criteria that predict who will, or who will not benefit from the specific intervention?”
+In addition, within the overall package of rehabilitation, there are specific interventions that lead to benefits, usually in some more restricted area such as the degree of spasticity (e.g. botulinum toxin) or the extent of arm function after stroke (e.g. constraint induced movement therapy).
+Therefore a second similar but more restricted question arises, “Are there any criteria that predict who will, or who will not benefit from the specific intervention?”

 These questions are not unique to rehabilitation.
-Identical questions apply to many services – intensive care units, stroke units, hospitals in general, and many specialist services – and also to many specific interventions – chemotherapeutic anti-cancer drugs, anti-hypertensive drugs, carotid endarterectomy etc.
+Identical questions apply to many services – intensive care units, drug and alcohol services, hospitals in general, and many specialist services – and also to many specific medical or surgical interventions, such as chemotherapeutic anti-cancer drugs, anti-hypertensive drugs, carotid endarterectomy etc.

-For specific interventions, it is sometimes possible, on the basis of evidence, to identify patients who are unlikely to benefit.
+For a few specific interventions, it is possible, on the basis of evidence, to identify patients who are unlikely to benefit.
 For example, patients who cannot actively extend their fingers are unlikely to benefit from constraint-induced motor therapy.

-However, for the great majority of situations where evidence shows that something is beneficial to a group of patients, it is not possible to say with any certainty who will benefit, and indeed everyone may benefit, some more than others.
+However, for the great majority of situations where evidence shows that something is beneficial to a group of patients, it is not possible to say with any certainty who will benefit.
+Sometimes, it is more likely that everyone may benefit to a greater or less extent, and the response is on a spectrum.
+In other circumstances, such as taking drugs to reduce blood pressure and thus prevent a stroke, the person will either have a stroke or will not, and many people will not have that benefit.

 To understand the difficulty, one has to understand the evidence.
 Almost all evidence comes from randomised trials where two interventions are compared (see here), and one intervention is found to be better that the alternative.
 If the intervention that is associated with the less good outcome is assumed not to be doing harm, then one can assume that the other is associated with benefit.

-The evidence arises when the data show a difference between the two groups: a better mean score, or a greater number achieving some category, or a faster achievement of some event.
-The data tell you that the patients in one group have benefited.
+When the data show a difference between the two groups, such as a better mean score, or a greater number achieving some category, or a faster achievement of an event, they you that the patients in one group have benefited.
 The data do not tell you who has benefited.

 In most studies, one can assume that the change seen in each group has a statistically normal distribution.
-In other words, the difference seen is a shift in the distribution of outcome towards a better outcome.
-It is unlikely that the patients in the experimental groups will fall into two populations, with an obvious and discernible population much better that the remainder of the group who would have the same distribution of change scores seen in the alternative group.
+In other words, the difference seen is a shift in the distribution of outcomes towards a better outcome.
+It is unlikely that the patients in the experimental groups will fall into two populations, with an obvious and discernible population showing a much better outcome and the remaining patients showing the same spread of outcomes as patients in the control group.

-Therefore all that one can say is that, if a person has the experimental treatment, there is a probability that their outcome will be a bit better.
-For some people that ‘bit’ might be important, but one cannot know whether the important incremental change occurred because of the treatment, or would have happened anyway.
+Therefore, all that one can say is that, if a person has the experimental treatment, there is a probability that their outcome will be a bit better.
+For some people that ‘bit’ might be quite large, and in others, it might be quite small.
+One can say, from the design, that the difference is associated with and probably caused by the experimental treatment.

-The second important fact is that, in many studies, there is natural change in the patient population.
-Sometimes the study is in a recovering condition, such as stroke; sometimes it is in a deteriorating condition, such as motor neurone disease; sometimes it is less predictable, and people may fluctuate with some getting better, some getting worse, and others changing little.
+The second important fact is that, in many studies, there is a natural underlying change within the studied patients.
+Sometimes the study is in a recovering condition, such as early after stroke; sometimes it is in a deteriorating condition, such as motor neurone disease; and sometimes change is less predictable so that people may fluctuate with some getting better, some getting worse, and others changing little.

 In that context, it is worth looking at the techniques used to try and predict ‘response’; these methods are supposed to identify people who benefit, so that their characteristics can be studied and compared with non-responders, allowing one to identify criteria to distinguish the two groups – responders and non-responders.